-During the first quarter of 2023, the continued declining trend in the closing share price of our common stock, on a split-adjusted basis, suggested that the fair value of our reporting unit was more likely than not less than its carrying value.
-As a result, we performed the interim goodwill impairment test consistent with the methodology that we use when performing our annual goodwill impairment assessment and determined that the fair value of our reporting unit was more likely than not less than its carrying value.
-As a result, we recorded a loss on impairment of goodwill of \$0.5 million for the three months ended March 31, 2023, recognized within operating expenses in our condensed consolidated statements of operations.
+During each of the first and second quarters of 2023, the continued declining trend in the closing share price of our common stock, on a split-adjusted basis, suggested that the fair value of our reporting unit was more likely than not less than its carrying value.
+As a result, in each quarter we performed the interim goodwill impairment test consistent with the methodology that we use when performing our annual goodwill impairment assessment and determined that the fair value of our reporting unit was more likely than not less than its carrying value.
+We recorded a loss on impairment of goodwill of \$0.5 million in the first quarter of 2023 and an additional loss of \$2.6 million, representing the remaining balance of goodwill, in the second quarter of 2023.
+For the six months ended June 30, 2023, the aggregate loss on impairment of goodwill is \$3.1 million, recognized within operating expenses in our condensed consolidated statements of operations.
+As of June 30, 2023, goodwill was written down to zero on our condensed consolidated balances sheet.

-The following table represents identifiable intangible assets and goodwill as of March 31, 2023 and December 31, 2022:
+The following table represents identifiable intangible assets and goodwill as of June 30, 2023 and December 31, 2022:

-(in thousands) March 31, 2023 Dee cember 31, 2022
+(in thousands) J une 30, 2023 Dec ember 31, 2022

 Istaroxime drug candidate \$ 22,340 \$ 22,340

 Rostafuroxin drug candidate 2,910 2,910

 Intangible assets 25,250 25,250

-Goodwill \$ 2,574 \$ 3,058
+Goodwill \$ - \$ 3,058